cango91/Detracktor/TESTING.md

-# Testing Guide for ShareUntracked
+# Testing Guide for Detracktor

-This document describes the testing approach and setup for the ShareUntracked Android application.
+This document describes the testing approach and setup for the Detracktor Android application.

 ## Overview